Toxic chemicals found in oil spills and wildfire smoke detected in killer whales

 “There’s only a small population to draw from—74 individuals in the case of the Southern Residents,” said co-author Dr. Stephen Raverty, IOF adjunct professor and veterinary pathologist with the B.C.
 Ministry of Agriculture and Food.
 “There are many potential causes for their decline, pollution being one.”

-One of the whales examined was “Luna,” an orca separated from his mother as a calf, who had extensive human contact and lived in variable habitats, which may be why Luna showed a mixture of hydrocarbon contaminants.
+One of the whales examined was “Luna,” an separated from his mother as a calf, who had extensive human contact and lived in variable habitats, which may be why Luna showed a mixture of hydrocarbon contaminants.

-“The preliminary findings from this study will add key information to inform management approaches in killer whale habitats,” said Paul Cottrell of Fisheries and Oceans Canada.
+“The preliminary findings from this study will add key information to inform management approaches in habitats,” said Paul Cottrell of Fisheries and Oceans Canada.
 “The source of the PAHs is often from human activity and it is important we have baseline data on current PAH levels in killer whales to monitor those trends and impacts in marine ecosystems into the future.”

 Ultimately, humans need to reduce and eventually eliminate fossil fuel consumption to help combat climate change and conserve marine biodiversity, said Dr. Alava.
 “This would also serve to bolster the resilience and health of marine ecosystems, benefiting communities that rely on them such as coastal First Nations peoples as well as future generations.”